Himalayan Yoga Academy

 1. Symptoms that affect motor functions

 1. Tremors: It is one of the most common symptoms.
 Trembling in fingers, hands, arms, feet, legs, jaw, or head.
-Resting tremors is noticeable when hands are at complete rest.
+Resting tremors are noticeable when hands are at complete rest.

 3. Akinesia or Bradykinesia: This slowness or absence of movement.